gravitee-lab/GraviteeCiCdOrchestrator/documentation/tests/release-process/1-git-operations/README.md

-# Tests of the release process
+# Tests of the release process ( git operations)

-## Test suite : git operations
+# Test suite : testing the 3.4.1  Release in https://github.com/gravitee-lab

 In the https://github.com/gravitee-lab Github Org :
 * the https://github.com/gravitee-lab/release-state-maintenance-rel-3.4.x github repo was forked from the https://github.com/gravitee-io/release just before making the `3.4.1` maintenance release